comps/ptef/examples/README.md

     * This test also shows off interactive operation, which is possible with stdin on a console, asking user whether they really want to run the LTP suite, which may modify the system it's running on.

+## Additional examples

+See the [contrib/](contrib) directory for even more (free-form) examples, typically simplified forms of scripts from real-world use.